 Seemingly, the only modern vehicles moving are occasional domestic tourists on a weekend cruise of the countryside, stopping for 10 minutes to check-out the church, and then go.

-Maybe, one mini-bus daily – in and out – going 30 km to the next major town.
+Maybe, there’s one mini-bus daily – in and out – going about 30 km to the next major town (?)

-And it was also this couple, who found me a local home-stay, before continuing their trip.
+And it was also the couple who found me a local home-stay, before continuing their trip.

 Follow my travels and get updates from the road - plus exclusive gems, including my crazy stories ebook.

 I don’t spam.
 Zero BS.

 Please check your inbox or spam folder to confirm your subscription.